Consolidated Corporate Tax Returns

 The tax code defines an affiliated group as one in which there is a parent corporation that owns at least 80% of both the voting power and the value of the stock of another corporation and the affiliated group includes all other corporations in which 80% of both the voting power and the value of their stock is owned collectively by other members of the group.

 The affiliated group can only consist of includable corporations, which the tax code defines negatively as being corporations that are not tax-exempt or foreign, and are not life insurance companies, regulated investment companies, real estate investment trusts, or S corporations.

 Generally accepted accounting principles (GAAP) requires corporations and their controlled subsidiaries to file consolidated financial statements, since consolidated statements give a better financial status of the companies.
 However, the GAAP requirement is that the controlling corporation must own only at least 50% of the voting power of a subsidiary's stock rather than the 80% required by the tax code.
 So even if a corporate group must file a consolidated financial accounting report does not necessarily qualify it for filing a consolidated tax return.

 Filing a Consolidated Return

-When a consolidated return for a group is 1st filed, consent by all of the corporations within the group is required, which subsidiaries do by filing Form 1122, Authorization and Consent of Subsidiary Corporation To Be Included in a Consolidated Income Tax Return and attaching it to their group's Form 1120.
-Thereafter, the affiliated group is referred to as a consolidated group.
+When a consolidated return for a group is 1st filed, consent by all the corporations within the group is required, which subsidiaries do by filing Form 1122, Authorization and Consent of Subsidiary Corporation To Be Included in a Consolidated Income Tax Return and attaching it to their group's Form 1120.
+Thereafter, the affiliated group is called a consolidated group.

 The consolidated group exists as long as the parent corporation satisfies the 80% rule for at least 1 subsidiary.
 Other members of the group can leave the group without terminating the group's status.
 Other companies can join the group later, without having to file Form 1122.